MicrosoftDocs/Hololens/hololens/hololens-environment-considerations.md

 1. Use device in an environment within temperature range.
 1. Use device indoors.
 1. Use device in shade; even indoors avoid direct sunlight though windows or skylights.
 1. If you follow the above guidelines but experience unexpected overheating issues, ensure Full / Optional telemetry is enabled before submitting [Feedback](hololens-feedback.md).
-Only with Full / Optional telemetry can your overheating issue be investigated.
+Full / Optional telemetry will be required to investigate any overheating issues.

 ## See also